setgree/PaluckMetaSOP/README.md

 * tests (maybe)
 * double-check everything works as intended and also in a general way
 * include JH's functions from the prejudice paper (maybe with his help)
+* `Warning message: In body(fun) : argument is not a function`
+* `> install(); Skipping 6 packages not available: tibble, sessioninfo, rlang, RefManageR, metafor, dplyr`
+* upload Tar file to 'releases' page? as release 0.01 or something

 ### Paper TODOs